statisticalbiotechnology/dsbook/dsbook/supervised/linear.md

 One powerful approach for non-linear regression is to use **polynomial basis functions**.
 Polynomial regression can be thought of as applying a kernel transformation to the data by creating higher-order polynomial terms, such as $x^2$, $x^3$, and so on.
 These terms allow us to capture more complex patterns in the data.

 For example, instead of fitting a linear model $y = a x + b$, we can fit a polynomial of degree $n$, which effectively transforms the input space into a higher-dimensional space where the relationship between $x$ and $y$ may be linear, even if the relationship appears non-linear in the original space.

-In fact, **polynomial kernels**  can be used to implicitly transform the data without explicitly computing the higher-dimensional features.
-In kernel-based models like Support Vector Machines (SVM) or kernel ridge regression, a polynomial kernel can be used to fit more complex functions to the data while still employing the same optimization techniques as in linear regression.

 ```{code-cell} ipython3